Max (2002 film): Plot

 In 1918, Max Rothman (John Cusack), a Munich art dealer, is a World War I veteran who lost his right arm in the Third Battle of Ypres, effectively ending his career as a painter.
 He returns to Germany and opens a modern art gallery.
 He is married to Nina (Molly Parker), but also has a mistress, Liselore von Peltz (Leelee Sobieski).
 Through a chance encounter, Rothman is approached by a young Adolf Hitler (Noah Taylor), a war veteran as well, disgruntled over Germany's loss during the conflict and the country's humiliation by the signing of the Versailles Treaty.
 Hitler is also an aspiring painter, and wishes to have his artwork displayed.

 Rothman comes to believe that Hitler has talent, but has failed to tap his inner potential to create great art.
-While Rothman is aware of his new protégé's anti-Semitism, he feels sorry for Hitler, who had nothing to come home to after the war, and encourages him to delve deeper in his art.
+While Rothman is aware of his new protégé's antisemitism, he feels sorry for Hitler, who had nothing to come home to after the war, and encourages him to delve deeper in his art.
 Despite his overall doubts about Hitler, Rothman agrees to take some of his paintings under a contractual basis.

-Meanwhile, Reichswehr officer Captain Karl Mayr (Ulrich Thomsen), sees Hitler give an anti-Semitic speech to uninterested passersby, and encourages him to go into politics and make a career out of propaganda.
+Meanwhile, Reichswehr officer Captain Karl Mayr (Ulrich Thomsen), sees Hitler give an antisemitic speech to uninterested passersby, and encourages him to go into politics and make a career out of propaganda.
 During a brief conversation in an army barracks, Mayr also offers to financially support Hitler by having the army pay his expenses, further enticing Hitler to join his national socialist movement, the German Workers' Party.

 Later, Rothman begins to question Hitler's motives regarding his racial views.
-During a conversation with Rothman, Hitler denies being anti-Semitic and says that, on the contrary, he grudgingly admires Jews for their "blood purity".
+During a conversation with Rothman, Hitler denies being antisemitic and says that, on the contrary, he grudgingly admires Jews for their "blood purity".
 He goes on to state that the German people would be better off if they did not integrate themselves with different races.
 Seeing Hitler's architectural sketches, with their appeal to a romanticized national greatness, Rothman realizes this is where Hitler's talent lies, and that it would be far less dangerous if confined to art galleries.
 Hitler is thrilled by Rothman's enthusiasm, not understanding it is partly motivated by fear of what he might become.

-Rothman and Hitler arrange to meet that evening to discuss Hitler's future projects, and after making a violently anti-Semitic speech to a group of supporters at a rally—with Mayr's backing—Hitler goes to a cafe to discuss a series of new militaristic drawings with Rothman.
-As Rothman approaches the cafe for his meeting with Hitler, he is savagely beaten by a group of anti-Semites who had attended Hitler's rally and been incited to violence by his words.
+Rothman and Hitler arrange to meet that evening to discuss Hitler's future projects, and after making a violently antisemitic speech to a group of supporters at a rally—with Mayr's backing—Hitler goes to a cafe to discuss a series of new militaristic drawings with Rothman.
+As Rothman approaches the cafe for his meeting with Hitler, he is savagely beaten by a group of antisemites who had attended Hitler's rally and been incited to violence by his words.
 As Rothman lies dying, an angry Hitler leaves the cafe, believing that Rothman has stood him up.